Shortlisted candidates announced for the 2019 Yan-Kit So Award for food writers on Asia

 May Chong.
 Living in the UK, so far from where she was raised in Malaysia, food provides May Chong with an emotional connection to her cultural roots.
 To date, this has focused on her food blog and successful supper club.
 Her plan is to write The Heritage Hokkien Cookbook, which will explore the distinct and largely undocumented food of the Diaspora from Fujian Province, China, who settled across South East Asia, including in Malaysia.
 Part family memoir, she will track the evolution of a cuisine over four generations and one hundred years from Fujian to Kuala Lumpur.

 Julie Kleeman.
 The Tibetan Table will be Julie Kleeman’s tribute to an ancient cuisine that has developed in relative isolation.
-She sims to document the unique culinary traditions of the Tibetan people, spanning home cooking, nomad food, festive occasions, picnics and the food of the Diaspora.
+She aims to document the unique culinary traditions of the Tibetan people, spanning home cooking, nomad food, festive occasions, picnics and the food of the Diaspora.
 Whilst travelling in India, Julie met chef Yeshi Jampa, who grew up in rural Tibet.
 They are now married and are proud owners of Taste Tibet, a mobile (nomadic) food stall in Oxford.
 Through her popular food blog, Julie shares food stories and answers questions posed by her enthusiastic readers.

 Ishita DasGupta.
 Bengal, which became West Bengal and Bangladesh following Partition, has a rich and varied culinary history influenced by the many peoples who have settled and colonised it over the centuries.
 In The Land of Sugar, Ishita DasGupta will explore this diverse culinary heritage, placing emphasis on home cooking which featured at religious festivals and feasts.
 She will also examine the history of commercial sweet making, which includes numerous regional specialities.
 As tastes and lifestyles have changed, the popularity of traditional recipes has declined.
 Ishita aims to document those at risk of being lost.